-Previous tools: Microsoft Excel
+Previous Tools Microsoft Excel

 Sabre Commercial was founded by Matt Lutz and Todd Reimers back in 2008.
 Their goal was simple – they wanted to build a client-focused commercial construction company that works with local talent and has a reputation for quality, well-managed projects.

-In an effort to better forecast project demands and improve their team’s collaborative efforts, Sabre implemented Bridgit Bench for resource planning to create a more predictive resource strategy and extend access to their larger team.
+To better forecast project demands and improve their team’s collaborative efforts, Sabre implemented Bridgit Bench for resource planning to create a more predictive resource strategy and extend access to their larger team.

 THE CHALLENGE